POLL-RBI seen raising rates by smaller 35bps in Dec, hiking again in early 2023

 BENGALURU, Dec 1 (Reuters) - The Reserve Bank of India will raise interest rates by a smaller 35 basis points to 6.25% in December, according to economists polled by Reuters who expect another modest move up early next year to curb lingering inflation pressures.

-A strong two-thirds majority said it was still too soon for the central bank to take its eye off inflation, which slowed to 6.77% at last measure but has stayed above the upper end of the RBI's 2-6% tolerance band all year.
+A strong two-thirds majority said it was still too soon for the central bank to take its eye off inflation, which slowed to 6.77% in October having stayed above the upper end of the RBI's 2-6% tolerance band all year.

 The expectations for a more modest rate rise follow a series of 50 basis point hikes by the RBI, and coincides with expectations that the U.S. Federal Reserve will shift to smaller rate rises at its policy meeting this month.